Abarna-2001/Deloitte---Data-Analytics-Task/README.md

 - `In which location did machines break the most?`
 - `What are the machines that broke most often in that location?`

-### 2. Gender Pay Equality Classification in Excel
+### Task 2.
+Gender Pay Equality Classification in Excel
 - Worked with an `Equality Table.xlsx` containing Factory, Job Role, and Equality Score fields.
 - Created a new column **“Equality Class”** using logical Excel formulas to classify scores into:
   - **Fair** (±10)